1 | Pigeon Point Beach

 On the island's rocky eastern coast, this beach will only be accessed by the adventurous and, as a result, you'll likely have it all to yourself.
 Bring lots of water and some food as you won't find any beach bars or other facilities on this part of the island.

-Situated within easy traveling distance of Dennery, this beach is approximately three and a half miles (approximately five and a half kilometers) north of the center of Dennery.
+This beach is within traveling range from Dennery, approximately three and a half miles (approximately five and a half kilometers) north of the center of Dennery.

-The interactive map above shows the approximate location of 23 beaches on St. Lucia.
+This map depicts the location of 23 beaches on St. Lucia.

-Interact with the map by clicking on the colored dots to get more information about individual points shown on the map, or to zoom in to have a better look at that part of the map.
-A second alternative is to use the table below to interact with the map.
-If you are interested in a specific place, click on the colored dot in the left-most column, or you can click on the Area/Vicinity noted shown in the third column.
+To find additional info about the places shown on the map, or to zoom into a better look at a specific part of the map, click on the colored pins that interest you.
+Another alternative is to use the table below to interact with the map.
+To do so, simply click on the colored map pin shown in the left-most column, or click on the location summary shown in the final column.